 Grants and scholarships

-Locate scholarships, loans, internships, and other financial aid programs for college that match your education level, talents, and background.
+Locate scholarships, loans, internships, and other financial aid programs for college that match your education level, talents, and background on the College Board website.
 Complete the profile form, including a place to check for learning disability, and Scholarship Search will find potential opportunities from a database of more than 2,000 undergraduate scholarships, internships, and loan programs.

 A widely used resource on money for college, financial aid, and more.